uccross/skyhookdm-py/README.md

 # Overview

 This repository is for the python package skyhookdm-py.
-This package contains a python interface for [SkyhookDM][project-skyhook], a data management layer over the [Ceph][project-ceph] object storage system.
+This package contains the beginnings of a python interface for [SkyhookDM][project-skyhook], a tabular data management in the [Ceph][project-ceph] object storage system.

 The python library is simply `skyhookdm`, and the source code is available in the aptly named directory.